openbaton/docs/docs/integration-test-use.md

 That is you have to look for the tasks of *GenericServiceTester* and change the value of vm-scripts-path to the path where you want to have the test scripts stored on your virtual machine and the value of user-name according to the user name used on the virtual machines deployed by the image.
 These were the steps to use another image.

 Then use a shell to navigate into the project's root directory.
-Execute the command *./gradlew clean build*.
+Execute the command *./integration-tests.sh compile*.
-After that you will find the folder *build/libs/* in the project.
-Inside of this folder is the project's executable jar file.

 ## Start the integration test

 Before starting the integration test be sure that the NFVO, Generic VNFM and Dummy VNFM you want to use are already running.
-Then start the test by navigating into the folder *integration-tests/build/libs* and execute the command *java -jar integration-tests-*.jar*.
+Then start the test by executing *./integration-tests.sh start*.
 It is possible to specify the test scenarios you want to run so that not every test in the */src/main/resources/integration-test-scenarios* folder is executed.
-Therefore use command line arguments while starting the integration tests.
+Therefore use additional command line arguments while starting the integration tests.
 Every scenario occuring as an argument will be executed.
-For example *java -jar integration-tests-*.jar scenario-real-iperf.ini scenario-scaling.ini* will just execute the tests described in the files *scenario-real-iperf.ini* and *scenario-scaling.ini* located in the folder */src/main/resources/integration-test-scenarios*.
+For example *./integration-tests.sh start scenario-real-iperf.ini scenario-scaling.ini* will just execute the tests described in the files *scenario-real-iperf.ini* and *scenario-scaling.ini* located in the folder */src/main/resources/integration-test-scenarios*.
-If you do not pass any command line arguments, every scenario will be executed.
+If you do not pass any command line arguments, every available scenario will be executed.
+To see which scenarios are available execute *./integration-tests.sh list*.

 ## Test results